openthc/chat/README.md

 - https://developers.mattermost.com/integrate/reference/server/server-reference/

-Our ingetration uses some PHP scripts to boot-strap the authentication from our universe.
+Our integration uses some PHP scripts to boot-strap the authentication from our universe.